-Celebrating its 25th anniversary in 2018/19, the company Sasha Waltz & Guests is working towards new productions for 2019 and beyond.
-Apart from her leading role in Berlin stagings and international guest performances, Sasha Waltz has been increasingly committed to educational and social projects.
-In 2007 she founded the Children’s Dance Company (»Kindertanzcompany«) in Berlin and in 2016 the interdisciplinary and open exchange platform »ZUHÖREN« which serves as a »third space for art and politics«.
-Alongside these initiatives, Sasha Walz continues to propose diverse offers in the field of knowledge transfer.
+Apart from Berlin stagings, national and international guest performances and the continual work on the repertoire, Sasha Waltz & Guests has been increasingly committed to educational and social projects.
+In 2007, the Children’s Dance Company (»Kindertanzcompany«) was founded and since 2016 the interdisciplinary and open exchange platform »ZUHÖREN« serves as a »third space for art and politics«.
+Alongside these initiatives, the company continues to propose diverse offers in the field of knowledge transfer.

 The company’s work is centered on the following four areas: